cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 2 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter2A.webp)

-The mist curled thick around Blackwood Manor as our carriage approached, its great stone façade looming in the dimming afternoon light.
-The house exuded the weight of centuries—thick oak beams, uneven corridors, walls that seemed slightly misaligned.
-Many Elizabethan-era manors contained hidden recesses, remnants of times when sheltering fugitives or priests had been a necessity.
+Blackwood Manor loomed through the thick mist, its stone façade heavy with the weight of centuries.
+Uneven corridors and slightly misaligned walls hinted at the hidden recesses common in Elizabethan manors.

 Holmes trailed his fingers along the dark wood paneling as we were led inside.
 The solemn butler moved silently ahead, pausing at the threshold of the dimly lit drawing room, where the fire cast flickering shadows on Lady Blackwood’s mourning dress.